 In March we voluntarily closed our Thorntons Stores in advance of Government direction.
 Since then 2.5 million customers have visited our website www.thorntons.co.uk – where we also introduced contact-free home delivery.

 Our Thorntons colleagues across the UK have continued to demonstrate their passion and dedication to delivering our quality products to our customers and for this we would like to thank them all.

 Re-opening our stores

 Since the start of COVID-19, our colleagues and customers safety and wellbeing has been our number one priority and this continues to be the case as we progress with re-opening stores.
 For this reason, we will be looking to re-open our stores in a phased approach to enable us to continuously assess our measures and ensure safety for all.

-Following our phase 1 launch where we re-opened 13 stores, we are now ready to move in to our second phase where a further 22 stores will now re-open on the 8th of July.
-The stores chosen are:
+Following our phase 1, 2 & 3 launches where we re-opened 52 stores, we are now ready to move in to our fourth phase where a further 18 Stores will now re-open on the 6th of August.
+The stores re-opening are:

 The stores will be opening in line with guidance from the British Retail Consortium (BRC) and the Union of Shops, Distributions & Allied workers (USDAW), which we have used to help create a safe experience for everyone.

-Further phases of store re-opening will follow across July and August with constant focus on the safety and wellbeing of colleagues and customers.
+Further phases of store and café re-opening will follow across August with constant focus on the safety and wellbeing of colleagues and customers.

 Store Safety Measures

 Ahead of the re-opening, our cross-functional team have looked at how best to help create a safe experience for everyone in our stores and there will be a number of new measures in place to ensure the safety of customers and colleagues, these include: